Dementia programs and services

-As a first responder, you may come into contact with someone living with dementia.
+As a first responder, you may come into contact with a person living with dementia.
 It's important to be prepared with strategies on how to recognize, communicate with and respond to someone living with dementia.

 For financial professionals

-As a financial advisor, you're likely to have clients affected by dementia – whether they have the disease themselves, or are caring for a person who does.
+As a financial advisor, you're likely to have clients affected by dementia – whether they have dementia themselves, or are caring for a person who does.
 Learn how you can offer assistance that's sensitive to their needs.

 To help you manage social distancing during COVID-19, our social recreation team has prepared several downloadable resources, as well as some links that we thought you might like.
 Our goal is to keep your minds moving while we are isolated from COVID-19.

 Across Canada, the Alzheimer Society offers resources for people living with dementia, caregivers, health-care providers, first responders and more.